Northern flicker: Description

 Hybrid male, in Alberta, Canada.
 This bird has a red mustache like the red-shafted group, and a red nape like the yellow-shafted group.
 The face and throat are intermediate between the gray color of the former and the peach color of the latter.

 Adults are brown with black bars on the back and wings.
 A mid- to large-sized northern flicker measures 28–36 cm in length and 42–54 cm in wingspan.
 The body mass can vary from 86 to 167 g.
 Among standard scientific measurements, the wing bone measures 12.2–17.1 cm, the tail measures 7.5–11.5 cm, the bill measures 2.2–4.3 cm and the tarsus measures 2.2–3.1 cm.
-The largest-bodied specimens are from the northern stretches of the species' range at the latitude of Alaska and Labrador, while the smallest specimens come from Grand Cayman.
+The largest-bodied specimens have been found within the species' northern range at the latitudes of Alaska and Labrador, while the smallest specimens have been recorded being found in Grand Cayman.
 A necklace-like black patch occupies the upper breast, while the lower breast and belly are beige with black spots.
 Males can be identified by a black (in the eastern part of the species' range) or red (in the western part) mustachial stripe at the base of the beak, while females lack this stripe.
 The tail is dark on top, transitioning to a white rump which is conspicuous in flight.
 Subspecific plumage is variable.